Dr Julia Alfano

 • Children's drawings and personal construct approaches to assessment and intervention

-• Language and social communication and best practice to identification and evidenced-based interventions
+• Language and social communication dufferences and best practice to identification and evidenced-based interventions for children and young people

 • Emotionally Based School Avoidance (EBSA) identification and best practices for evidence-based intervention